mrehkopf/vcs/README.md

 # VCS

-A control application for Datapath Vision capture cards on Linux.
+A control application for Datapath Vision capture cards under Linux.

+Also has experimental support for generic Video4Linux devices, digital cameras via gPhoto2, and a shared memory interface for inter-process capture.

 ![VCS 3.0](./screenshot.png)